-For example, a programmer could create a function that adds two numbers.
-Then, instead of repeating the same block of code every time she needs to add two numbers, she could simply use the function she created.
+For example, a Python developer could create a function that adds two numbers.
+Instead of repeating the same block of code every time she needs to add two numbers, she could simply use the function she created.

 The main function subtopics in Python to learn are:

 - How a function works

 After you’ve learned about functions, you’re ready to start exploring the list data type.

 Lists store collections of similar pieces of information as a single variable.
 For example, a Python list could store a list of shoes sold at a department store.
 Another Python list could store a list of companies that supply food to a restaurant.
 Lists make it easy to store similar information in one place.
 They allow for easier manipulation of that information later.